-M-C: Trauma is an overwhelming negative experience that’s bigger than our capacity to integrate it.
-A single experience of ‘big T or loud T trauma’ such as physical, emotional or sexual abuse, witnessing violence, 9/11, or a natural disaster, can lead to PTSD.
+M-C: Trauma is an overwhelming negative experience that is bigger than our capacity to integrate it.
+A single experience of ‘big T’ or ‘loud T’ trauma such as physical, emotional or sexual abuse, witnessing violence, 9/11, or a natural disaster, can lead to PTSD.

-C-PTSD comes from ongoing trauma in childhood and adolescence: experiences of ‘small t or quiet t trauma’, often coupled with loud T trauma.
-Quiet t trauma refers to less obvious trauma such as physical or emotional neglect; not being understood or listened to; not being allowed to have feelings or needs, or not expressing them because your parents/caregivers can’t deal with them; not feeling safe or secure; not having anyone to go to for comfort or protection and feeling utterly alone; frequent losses or constantly having to break attachments, eg through frequent moves or being sent to boarding school.
+C-PTSD comes from ongoing trauma in childhood and adolescence: experiences of ‘small t’ or ‘quiet t’ trauma, often coupled with loud T trauma.
+These refer to less obvious trauma such as physical or emotional neglect; not being understood or listened to; not being allowed to have feelings or needs, or not expressing them because your parents/caregivers can’t deal with them; not feeling safe or secure; not having anyone to go to for comfort or protection and feeling utterly alone; frequent losses or constantly having to break attachments, eg through frequent moves or being sent to boarding school.

 R: What draws you to working with clients with C-PTSD?